 Before the Affordable Care Act, health insurance companies could use a person’s medical history — or what they called "pre-existing conditions" — as a way to charge that person more for coverage or deny them coverage altogether.

 Imagine you’re trying to enroll in a new health insurance plan.
 Maybe you no longer have insurance through your employer or you’re joining your partner’s plan.
 But you’re denied coverage.
 Why?
 Because you’ve received medical treatment for a certain health condition in the past, or you have a family history of a health condition.
-You may have what insurers refer to as a “pre-existing condition.”
+You may have what health insurance companies refer to as a “pre-existing condition.”

 About 130 million nonelderly people have pre-existing conditions.
 Insurers have long used a person’s medical history as a way to charge them more for coverage or deny them coverage.